Consensys/tessera/README.md

 ####jnacl

-* mvn --batch-mode install
+* mvn install

 #####kalium

-* mvn --batch-mode install -Pkalium
+* mvn install -Pkalium

 Note that the Kalium implementation requires that you have sodium installed at runtime (see runtime dependencies below).